Rajinder Singh Chib

 Rajinder Singh Chib (born 1942, also known as R.S.
-Chib) is a former Indian Air Force officer turned politician from Jammu and Kashmir and member of Democratic Progressive Azad Party.
-Chib served as Health Minister in the Jammu and Kashmir cabinet from 1987 to 1990.
+Chib) is an Indian politician and former Indian Air Force officer.
+He is a member of the Democratic Progressive Azad Party.
+Chib served as Cabinet Minister of Health, Tourism, Medical Education and Environment in the Jammu and Kashmir cabinet from 1986 to 1990 and was reappointed as cabinet Minister of Technical Education, Medical Education and Youth Affairs and Sports from 2009 to 2014.
 On 3 October 2022, Chib was appointed as General Secretary for Democratic Azad Party.